amysutedja/mutable_default_scope_demo/README.md

 # Mutable Default Scope Bug Demo

+_This issue is fixed as of Rails 5.0.3._

 This repo demonstrates an issue in Rails 4.2.3+ and 5.0+ in which incorrect SQL is generated under the following scenario.

 1. A model M has many of child model C.